FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/t_st_rulesPackages.md

 5. Add an action to rule.
     Actions specify agents that are triggered depending on the result of a condition.
 A condition can trigger in-process agents or external agents.
 6. Save the rules package.
-7. Import the rules package into the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool as described in the above subtopic.
+7. Import the rules package into the {{< SecureTransport/componentshortname >}} Administration Tool as described in the above subtopic.

 ## Edit a rules package